a-memme/Customer_Churn_and_CLTV/README.md

     - Artificial dataset is generated with the fitted model's parameters
-    - 0 column can be ignored as it is automatically included in generating the simulated dataset but is not included in our set when fitting the model
+    - 0 column can be ignored as it is automatically included in generating the simulated dataset but is not included when fitting the model
-        - The modified version of this model (MBG/NBD model) is meant to account for non-repeat purchasers, however, given the innate limited information on their buying history, the retention probability outputted by the model is generally unreliable regardless.
+        - The modified version of this model (MBG/NBD model) is meant to account for non-repeat purchasers, however, given the innate limited information on their buying history, the retention probability outputted by the model is generally not very informative.

 - **Train & Test via Calibration & Holdout:**